ethereum/web3.py/docs/examples.rst

     class EventScanner:
-        """Scan blockchain for events and try not to abuve JSON-RPC API too much.
+        """Scan blockchain for events and try not to abuse JSON-RPC API too much.

         Can be used for real-time scans, as it detects minor chain reorganisation and rescans.
         Unlike the easy web3.contract.Contract, this scanner can scan events from multiple contracts at once.
-        For example, you can get all transfers from all tokens at the same scan.
+        For example, you can get all transfers from all tokens in the same scan.

-        You *should* disable the default `http_retry_request_middleware` on your provider for Web3, because it cannot correctly do throttling and decreasing eth_getLogs block number range.
+        You *should* disable the default `http_retry_request_middleware` on your provider for Web3, because it cannot correctly throttle and decrease the `eth_getLogs` block number range.
         """

         def __init__(self, web3: Web3, contract: Contract, state: EventScannerState, events: List, filters: {},